-The indictment charges that the offense was committed "in or about" a range of dates.
-The government must prove that the offense happened reasonably close to those dates but it is not required to prove that the alleged offense happened within those exact dates.
+The indictment charges that the offense was committed "on or about" a certain date.
+The government must prove that the offense happened reasonably close to that date but it is not required to prove that the alleged offense happened on that exact date.

-ELEMENTS OF THE CHARGE: COUNT 1
+ELEMENTS OF THE CHARGE

-To sustain the charge against the defendant, the government must prove these elements:
+To sustain the charge against the defendant in Count 1 7, the government must prove these elements:

-1) The defendant knowingly or intentionally distributed a mixture or substance containing heroin on or about the date charged in Count 1; and

-(2) The defendant knew that this mixture or substance contained a controlled substance.
+- (1) The defendant knowingly or intentionally distributed heroin to another person as specified in Count 1; and, - (2) The defendant knew the substance was a controlled substance.

-If you find from your consideration of all the evidence that both of these propositions have been proved beyond a reasonable doubt, then you should find the defendant guilty.
+If you find from your consideration of all the evidence that both of these propositions has been proved beyond a reasonable doubt, then you should find the defendant guilty of Count 1.

-If, on the other hand, you find from your consideration of all of the evidence that either of these propositions has not been proved beyond a reasonable doubt, then you must find the defendant not guilty.
+On the other hand, if you find from your consideration of all the evidence that either of these propositions has not been proved beyond a reasonable doubt as to Count 1, then you must find the defendant not guilty of Count 1.